Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 - Micro Emini Russell 2000 (symbol M2K)

-The chart below shows Micro Emini (MES) trading compared to the Emini (ES) from late 2019 to 2023.
+The chart below shows the trading of Micro Emini (MES) compared to the Emini (ES) from 2021 to 2024.

-Price moves are virtually identical, with the spread being contained to 0.25 points, except on rollover days or low-volume trading holiday periods.
-Volumes are increasing from an average of 250k contracts per day in June/July 2019 to 1.2m contracts in January 2023.
-When adjusted for the difference in margin, this is approximately 10% of the daily volume traded on the Emini (ES) – up from 2% in 2019.
+Price moves are virtually identical, with the spread contained to 0.25 points, except on rollover days or low-volume trading holiday periods.
+Volumes are increasing from an average of 250k contracts per day in mid-2019 to 900k contracts in 2024.
+When adjusted for the difference in margin, this is approximately 6% of the daily volume traded on the Emini (ES) – up from 2% in 2019.

 Why Trade Emini Futures?

-- 24-Hour trading: This makes the Emini attractive to traders around the world.
-Overnight moves in related equity markets, like the DAX or FTSE, can be played with one trading vehicle.
+- 24-hour trading makes the Emini attractive to traders worldwide.
+One trading vehicle can play overnight moves in related equity markets, like the DAX or FTSE.

-- Electronic trading platform: Your orders are entered instantaneously, and when executed, you are notified instantaneously.
-Changing and cancelling orders is trivial – no phone call to your broker required – and you know exactly where you stand every second you’re in a trade.
+- Electronic trading platform: Your orders are entered instantly, and you are notified instantly when they are executed.
+Changing and cancelling orders is trivial—no phone call to your broker is required—and you know exactly where you stand every second you’re in a trade.

-- Level playing field: The Globex electronic trading platform means that large and small traders have equal access to the market, and trades are executed in the order they are received.
-Unlike pit-traded futures or equities, no games can be played.
+- Level playing field: The Globex electronic trading platform gives large and small traders equal access to the market.
+Trades are executed in the order they are received, and unlike pit-traded futures or equities, no games can be played.

-- Tight bid/ask spreads: So much volume is traded through the Emini that the difference between the bid and the ask price is only ever 1 tick or 0.25 index points – the minimum.
+- Tight bid/ask spreads: So much volume is traded through the Emini that the difference between the bid and the asking price is only 1 tick or 0.25 index points – the minimum.

-- Large depth of market: Again, the Emini market is so liquid there is plenty of volume on either side of the last traded price for large orders to be filled with minimum slippage (or difference from the last traded price).
+- Large depth of market: Again, the Emini market is so liquid that there is plenty of volume on either side of the last traded price, allowing large orders to be filled with minimum slippage (or difference from the previous traded price).

-- Volatile but not unmanageable: The Emini is active every day, which gives the day trader plenty of opportunity to trade.
+- Volatile but not unmanageable: The Emini is active daily, giving the day trader plenty of opportunities to trade.
 Remember, a “sleepy” market is impossible to day trade.
-But the Emini volatility is also manageable – except maybe around FOMC announcements – and is not driven by individual company news events.
+However, the Emini volatility is also manageable – except maybe around FOMC announcements – and is not driven by individual company news events.

 - Low brokerage rates: Broker commissions for trading Eminis continue to fall.
-Interactive Brokers advertise a rate of $0.85 per contract per side (as of January 2024).
-This excludes exchange, clearing and regulatory fees, and when you factor those in, your “round trip” or “in-and-out” brokerage commission is closer to $4.20 per trade.
-TradeStation’s advertised rate is $1.50 per contract per side, but this includes the use of their excellent charting platform.
+Interactive Brokers advertise a rate of $0.85 per contract per side (as of January 2025).
+This excludes exchange, clearing and regulatory fees, which make your “round trip” or “in-and-out” brokerage commission closer to $4.20 per trade.
+TradeStation’s advertised rate is $1.50 per contract per side, which includes using their excellent charting platform.

-- Low margin requirement: To open a day trading position with Interactive Brokers, you need margin of $9,200 per Emini contract (as of January 2024).
-If you hold the position overnight, this margin requirement increases to $13,100 per contract.
-TradeStation has much lower margin requirements for Emini day traders of $1,300 per contract, although overnight margin requirements match Interactive Brokers.
+- Low margin requirement: To open a day trading position with Interactive Brokers, you need a margin of $12,000 per Emini contract (as of January 2025).
+If you hold the position overnight, this margin requirement increases to $17,000 per contract.
+TradeStation has much lower margin requirements for Emini day traders of $1,700 per contract, although overnight margin requirements match Interactive Brokers.
 Remember, these are absolute minimums – you should be trading with much more capital behind your positions – and these margin requirements move daily based on market volatility.

-- Low minimum account size requirement: The brokerage business is now so competitive, there is now no minimum dollar amount to open a futures trading account with either Interactive Brokers or TradeStation.
+- Low minimum account size requirement: The brokerage business is so competitive that there is no minimum dollar amount to open a futures trading account with Interactive Brokers or TradeStation.
 But if you are an active stock trader you will be classified as a Pattern Day Trader and need to maintain a minimum account balance of $25,000.

-- Lower tax rate than trading forex or stocks: Income from trading Emini futures is taxed at a “blended” rate of approx. 22% (60% capital gains taxed at 15% + 40% income taxed at your rates, say 33%).
-Gains from trading stocks or cash forex is taxed at 33%.
-These comments apply to US tax residents, see below for more details.
+- Lower tax rate than trading forex or stocks: Income from trading Emini futures is taxed at a “blended” rate of approximately 22% (60% capital gains taxed at 15% + 40% income taxed at your marginal rate, say 33%).
+Gains from trading stocks or cash forex are taxed at 33%.
+These comments apply to US tax residents; see below for more details.

 - No trade-by-trade accounting: Another advantage of the tax treatment of Emini futures is that the tax reporting requirements are minimal.
-In particular, no trade-by-trade accounting is required, only the net profit for the full year is needed.
+In particular, no trade-by-trade accounting is required; only the net profit for the whole year is needed.

 Over the years, I have traded almost every possible security: stocks, options, commodities, futures, forex, mutual funds, IPOs, ETFs, cryptos, etc. But a few years ago, I finally found what I consider to be the ideal trading vehicle – the S&P 500 Emini futures.
 I trade it exclusively now and haven’t looked back since.